 Felony child abduction is punishable by:

-- custody in state prison for up to four years, and/or
+- custody in jail or state prison for two, three, or four years, and/or

 - a maximum fine of $10,000.7

-4. What if the defendant is not a U.S. citizen?
+4. What if I am not a U.S. citizen?

 A conviction under these laws may have negative immigration consequences.

-California law says that aggravated felonies can result in a non-citizen defendant being:
+California law says that aggravated felonies can result in you being:

 The facts of a case determine whether or not a felony is “aggravated,” with severe facts causing aggravation.